 Subdivision (f) is added to expand the scope of the rule to govern objections to confirmation in chapter 12 and chapter 13 cases.
 The subdivision also is amended to include a provision that permits the court, in the absence of an objection, to determine that the plan has been proposed in good faith and and not by any means forbidden by law without the need to receive evidence on these issues.
-These matters are now governed by Rule 3020 ever, if no objection is filed with respect to a proposed modification of a plan after confirmation, the court is not required to hold a hearing.
-See §1229(b)(2) and §1329(b)(2) which provide that the plan as modified becomes the plan unless, after notice and a hearing, such modification is disapproved.
-See §102(1).
+These matters are now governed by Rule 3020

+Subdivision (g) is added to provide a procedure for post-confirmation modification of chapter 12 and chapter 13 plans.
+These procedures are designed to be similar to the procedures for confirmation of plans.
+However, if no objection is filed with respect to a proposed modification of a plan after confirmation, the court is not required to hold a hearing.
+See \$1229(b)(2) and \$1329(b)(2) which provide that the plan as modified becomes the plan unless, after notice and a hearing, such modification is disapproved.
+See \$102(1).
 The notice of the time fixed for filing objections to the proposed modification should set a date for a hearing to be held in the event that an objection is filed.